Properties

 set { model = value; } // Sets the value of the field

-car.Model = "Lexus LS 460L"; // value
+car.Model = "Lexus LS 460L"; // "Lexus LS 460L" is assigned to 'value'

-We can work with properties just like with regular fields.
+We work with properties just like regular fields.
 When we assign a value to a property, the set block is triggered.
 When we read the value of a property, the get block is triggered.

 Validate values with properties